Chart Color Schemes

 St Johns Park - Wakeley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-St Johns Park-Wakeley's dwelling structures, as per the latest Census in 2016, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 73.3% houses and 26.7% other dwellings.
+St Johns Park-Wakeley's dwelling structure, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
 Home ownership in St Johns Park-Wakeley stood at 47.7%, with mortgaged dwellings at 29.4% and rented ones at 22.8%.
 The median monthly mortgage repayment was $2,065, higher than Sydney metro's average of $2,000.
-Median weekly rent was $450, compared to Sydney metro's $400.
-Nationally, St Johns Park-Wakeley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in the area was $450, compared to Sydney metro's $400.
+Nationally, St Johns Park-Wakeley's mortgage repayments were significantly higher at $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing